xxcel3/blog-post-app/README.md

 7) Attempt to reset passwords with wrong old password
 8) Reset correct username and correct old password with a new password
 9) Login with account to verify this username and the new password

+For Project Part 3, Objective 1, is a 10 second timer quiz with scoreboard of submitted users.